Mundell is

 years, just as baseball's Bronx Bombers have won the World Series,

-with developing fundamental theories of monetary and fiscal policy.
+credited with developing fundamental theories of monetary and

-In the 1960s, when concepts of a fixed exchange rate and national
+fiscal policy.
+In the 1960s, when concepts of a fixed exchange rate

-currency dominated economic thought, Mundell argued for a common
+and national currency dominated economic thought, Mundell argued

-currency for specific regions.
-His arguments, analysis on the advantages
+for a common currency for specific regions.
+His arguments, analysis

-of a common currency, and theoretical framework provided the foundations
+on the advantages of a common currency, and theoretical framework

-60th Nobel laureate affiliated with Columbia, continuing the remarkable
+the 60th Nobel laureate affiliated with Columbia, continuing the

-legacy of students and professors at the University.
-He is the second
+remarkable legacy of students and professors at the University.
+He

-professor of economics in recent years to have won the prize: the
+is the second professor of economics in recent years to have won

-late William S. Vickrey was a Nobel laureate in 1996.
-Last year,
+the prize: the late William S. Vickrey was a Nobel laureate in

-Professor of Physics Horst Stormer won the prize for physics.
+1996.
+Last year, Professor of Physics Horst Stormer won the prize

 In announcing